The competitive landscape is rapidly changing and increasing in complexity across the financial services industry.

 With banks struggling to improve their return on capital, many institutions are being forced to restructure and cut costs.
 Cost-cutting will only deliver so much.
 If financial institutions are to improve profitability in the long term they need to fundamentally improve the productivity of the enterprise.

 Pieter Crafford, Financial Services Advisory Leader for PwC South Africa says: “A number of external factors have put significant pressure on the financial services industry in recent years, leaving many organisations with increased pressure on cost structures.
 Traditional cost reduction measures can only deliver limited results.
 Financial services organisations need to tackle the productivity challenge heads on in order to move to a sustainable and low-cost business model.”
-Learn more here.
+Read more about Cost reduction in financial services here.

 The stakes are high.
 It’s time to change the way we do business - if we fail to change we will fail to survive.
 The shift in business models - finding new ways to commercialise products and services, new ways to go to market and getting closer to your customer - has seen a tremendous amount of change at a pace faster than we have seen before and accelerating all the time.